hahntrn/cs144-lab0-sponge/writeups/lab4.md

 - Optional: I'm not sure about:
 I haven't been able to test anything besides `tcp_udp` manually because I'm haven't figured out how to correcty run them.

+Why are we not supposed to acknowledge any segments until we've initiated a connection and the SYN has been received by the other side?